 Career Opportunities for Graduates of an Associate Degree Program in Nursing

-Graduates of an ADN program will need to get licensed before being hired, typically with an exam called the National Council Licensure Examination (NCLEX).
-To become a registered nurse, ADNs will take the NCLEX-RN and to become an LPN or LVN, ADNs will take the NCLEX-PN.
-The NCLEX covers the knowledge, skills and abilities necessary for entry-level nursing practice and tests the critical thinking ability of the candidate.
-It is a highly individualized test, meaning that the computer selects each question based on how the previous one was answered.
-Most questions are multiple-choice, but there are also a few format questions, which may be open response-style, or others that may ask test-takers to identify a body part.
+Graduates of an ADN program will need to be licensed before being hired.
+All 50 states require prospective nurses to pass the National Council Licensure Examination (NCLEX).
+To become a registered nurse, ADNs will take the NCLEX-RN; to become an LPN or LVN, ADNs will take the NCLEX-PN.
+The NCLEX tests the knowledge, skills, and abilities necessary for entry-level nursing practice and also measures the critical thinking ability of the candidate.
+It is a highly individualized test, as the testing program selects each question based on how the previous one was answered.
+Most questions are multiple-choice, but there are also a few alternative format questions, including open response-style.

 Nursing World – The American Nurses Association is a professional organization for all registered nurses.
 Membership provides opportunities in networking, advancement, and education.

 The National Council of State Boards of Nursing (NCSBN) – Visit the NCSBN’s website to find out about the exams offered, practice analyses, and testing locations.

 Can I get an associate’s of nursing degree online?

 Yes.
 Associate degrees in nursing are offered at many colleges and universities, some of which can be completed online if you already hold an LPN or LVN credential.
 Even if you are not currently licensed, some schools offer partially online programs.
 Check with the individual school to see if they offer an online program before applying.